Your 2020 personal tax return: COVID-19 benefits and tax planning

 Child care costs are a deduction from income and can result in noticeable savings on one’s tax bill.
 On the other hand, if you have claimed child care expenses in previous years but will have lower child care expenses to deduct for 2020, then you should also be prepared for a higher tax bill (or lower refund) without the corresponding deduction, all else being equal.

 Your overall tax situation will depend on your total income, deductions and credits for the year.
 For those who may have a combination of employment income and government benefits for the year, setting aside some funds might be wise until you complete your tax filing.
 If your taxable income is low, you may have little or no tax liability.
 Alternatively, you may owe a significant portion of the government benefits amount received if you also earned other income for the year.
 Free online tools are available to help assess your tax situation but as a very general rule of thumb, average income earners may want to set aside 20% to 30% of the CERB payment to account for possible taxes owing on the amount received.

 Every dollar you contribute to your RRSP, up to your available contribution room, can be deducted from your taxable income, thus, reducing your taxes payable.
 For the first 60 days of each calendar year, eligible RRSP contributions are allowed to be made and deducted from the previous year’s income.
 This presents an opportunity to manage your tax situation if you suddenly discover that your tax bill is higher than expected or that you have an amount owing.
-To qualify as a 2020 deduction, contributions to your own or to a spousal RRSP must be made on or before March 1, 2021.
 Your RRSP deduction limit for 2020 can be found on your 2019 Notice of Assessment, via My Account or by calling 1-800-267-6999.